 We are the BackBone-Academy.
 We teach veterinary chiropractic.
 We put our energy into it and our knowledge and our skill.
 This is our aspiration surpassing requirements of AVCA, COAC and IVCA.
-We are the only institution in Europe that holds accreditation of all associations in the field.
-For vets and DC´s who want to do veterinary chiropractic.
+Our goal is to teach BackBone course participants to diagnose and adjust horses and small animals with light hands.
+For vets and DC´s who want to know how to do veterinary chiropractic.

 We teach you how.

 Our instructors are veterinarians or Doctors of chiropractic, certified in veterinary chiropractic, and skilled and dedicated teachers.
 As all of our instructors run their own blossoming practices, they come in rotationally to share their knowledge and practical experiences with you.

 Our seminar house is in the historical Hanseatic city of Buxtehude, with 45,000 inhabitants full of life located between Hamburg and Bremen in northern Germany.
 Connections to the public traffic systems are superb; from Hamburg main station there is a 30 minutes metro ride conveniently leaving twice every hour.

 Our seminar house is open for you.

 BackBone Academy Basic Course